Barton Hill Farms: The History

 Barton Hill Farms is dedicated to bring outdoor fun and educational events to families in Central Texas.
 The history of the farm itself is fascinating, dating back to the 1830s, when it was first settled by Josiah Wilbarger, a survivor of an Indian ambush that left him scalped.
 I loved reading about the history of the land and area on the historical signs that are peppered throughout the farm.

-This year, the Barton Hill Farms corn maze is in honor of the epic western novel, Lonesome Dove.
 The maze is my family’s favorite thing to do here, as it is a challenge.
-There are themed sets of clues (we chose Halloween History) to help you through the maze.
-I had never worked my way through a corn maze before when we tried it 2 years ago and was overwhelmed with how tall all the stalks were.
+There are different themed sets of clues to help you through the maze.
+I had never worked my way through a corn maze before when we tried it a years ago and was overwhelmed with how tall all the stalks were.
 It was extremely well done, with just the perfect amount of difficulty to make it challenging.
 We never got lost and we never wanted to give up.
 It really was a great family time.

 And for the younger ones, there is the Spookly the Square Pumpkin Maze.
 There is a story behind the square pumpkin,making this maze totally fun for kids!